-In light of the Group's focus on exploration, the Board of Directors no longer receive segmented financial information in respect of methanol and LNG development.
-The Group operates in the petroleum exploration industry within Australia and New Zealand.
+In light of the Group's focus on exploration, the Board of Directors does not receive segmented financial information in respect of methanol and LNG development.
+The Group operates in the petroleum exploration industry within Australia, New Zealand and Cuba.